 Human conversations are characterized by twists and turns, and no two directions are ever the same.
 Natural conversations often tend to go beyond linear intent resolution paths defined in the bots.
 Ideally, a user allows the bot to take a user intent to its logical conclusion before initiating another, but that is not always the case.

 Consider the following conversation for example:

 It includes an entity value for the bot to proceed with the current intent, while also presenting a new user requirement or intent.

-Bots should account for this by allowing users to pause a task, start and complete another task, and then seamlessly return to the original task – all without losing important contextual data and conversation continuity.
+Bots must account for this by allowing users to pause a task, start and complete another task, and seamlessly return to the original task without losing important contextual data and conversation continuity.

 The Hold and Resume options, as the options are referred to as, can be set up at the bot, task, and node levels to ensure the configurations are layered to suit your various business requirements.
 You can also add conditional exceptions between tasks with the ability to pass contextual data between them.

 - The hierarchy of the setups at bot, task, and node levels.

 Hold and Resume

 The Hold and Resume options allow you to select if and how a user can switch to another task and also the exit strategies.
 The configuration for Hold and Resume is done either at the bot Level or at the task or dialog level.
 We will discuss the settings at the Bot Level in this section.
 These settings can be overridden at the task level as discussed in the Hold and Resume Hierarchy section.